Dog Tips

 • Hesitation on stairs or at doorways: Your dog might become cautious navigating previously familiar areas.

-• Reduced interest in playtime or walks: Decreased enthusiasm for activities that relied on vision could be a sign of sight problems.
+• Reduced interest in playtime or walks: Decreased enthusiasm for activities that relied on vision could be a sign of dog vision loss.

 • Anxiety or fearfulness: Confusion due to impaired vision can lead to anxious behavior.